nafuent/TODOPy/README.md

 # TODO APP Py
-TODO APP with Python and Flask and gcloud
+TODO APP with Python and Flask and FireStore(gcloud)